Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 Mississippi State Stats and Trends

-- The Bulldogs have been underdogs by 5.5 points or more two times this season and covered the spread once.
+- The Bulldogs have covered the spread once this year when underdogs by 5.5 points or more (in two chances).

-- Mississippi State's games this season have hit the over on three of eight set point totals (37.5%).
+- Mississippi State has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- When Mississippi State records more than 23.5 points, it is 4-3 against the spread and 5-2 overall.
+- When Mississippi State scores more than 23.5 points, it is 4-3 against the spread and 5-2 overall.

-- Mississippi State is 3-3 against the spread and 4-2 overall when the team amasses over 334.4 yards.
+- When Mississippi State churns out more than 334.4 yards, the team is 3-3 against the spread and 4-2 overall.

 - The Bulldogs have turned the ball over 12 times this season, three more turnovers than the Razorbacks have forced (9).